|Nutrition Facts (per serving)|

 How to Store

-Store any unused portions in the refrigerator in a tightly sealed container.
-To prevent a new pudding skin from forming, store with plastic wrap directly over the top.
-It should keep well for several days, and can easily be made a day or two in advance of usage.
+Store any unused portions in the refrigerator in an air-tight container.
+To prevent a pudding skin from forming, store with plastic wrap directly over the top.
+This pudding can be made a day or two in advance, and will keep well for several days.
 Whisk before serving to emulsify any uneven texture that has formed in storage.

 Is sugar-free pudding ketogenic?